ShuleiLiu/CEC2025_SS_LLMEAIO/README.md

   - **Bilevel Optimization**: Developing efficient bilevel EAs for solving industrial bilevel problems where one problem (upper-level) depends on the solution of another problem (lower-level)
 - **LLM-Enhanced Evolutionary Algorithms**: Developing new algorithms that integrates the capabilities of LLMs with EAs to tackle complex optimization challenges in industrial domains.
 This will include research in
   - **LLM-assisted Black-box Optimization**:
-  - **LLM-assisted Optimization Algorithm Generation**
+  - **LLM-assisted Optimization Algorithm Generation**:

-- **LLM Integration with Simulation Engines**: Investigating methods for embedding LLMs and other large AI models into traditional simulation engines, enhancing their ability to predict complex system behaviors.
+- **LLM Integration with Simulation Engines**: Investigating methods for embedding LLMs into traditional simulation engines, enhancing their ability to predict complex system behaviors.
-- **Predictive Maintenance Scheduling**: Applying LLMs to predict equipment failures and optimize maintenance schedules.
-This could involve using LLMs to analyze historical maintenance data and operational parameters to schedule proactive maintenance for industrial machinery.
 - **Real-World Application Case Studies**: Conducting detailed case studies to validate the effectiveness of large model-enhanced simulations.
 This could involve collaborating with industries to implement and assess the impact of these advanced simulations in real-world scenarios.

 ---